Best Women's Winter Boots of 2024/25

 What we didn't like: run a tad large, can be too warm, can be difficult to put on and take off

 Trust me, we hesitated a minute when we considered “boots with the fur” for our overall pick.
-But after wearing these boots for Maine to Alaska for seven years and confirming our love of these boots with the HUNDREDS of effusive reviews for the Sorel Joan of Arctic Boots, we realized why we aren’t alone when we say these are the most popular winter boots for women.
+But after wearing these boots for Maine to Alaska for eight years and confirming our love of these boots with the HUNDREDS of effusive reviews for the Sorel Joan of Arctic Boots, we realized why we aren’t alone when we say these are the most popular winter boots for women.

 Of the hundreds of boots on the market, people are fanatic about the Joan of Arctic.
 It isn’t just for the style, either.
 The Sorel Joan of Arctics are warm, waterproof, comfortable boots with traction and durability — more like a sturdy work boot than a fashion piece.